 The transition to a multi-terabit per second optical backbone for the northeast US markets is the latest step in a series of initiatives that Pico has undertaken to enhance the profile of its network offering.
 This latest innovation follows the launch of Pico’s global connectivity ring earlier this year delivering high capacity, resilient access to all major financial market centers globally.

-Pico is a leading provider of technology services for the financial markets community.
+Pico is a leading global provider of technology services for the financial markets community.
+Pico’s technology and services power mission-critical systems for global banks, exchanges, electronic trading firms, quantitative hedge funds, and financial technology service providers.
 Pico provides a best-in-class portfolio of innovative, transparent, low-latency markets solutions coupled with an agile and expert service delivery model.
-Instant access to financial markets is provided via PicoNet™, a globally comprehensive network platform instrumented natively with Corvil analytics and telemetry.
+Instant access to financial markets is provided via PicoNet™, a globally comprehensive network platform instrumented natively with Corvil to generate analytics and telemetry.
 Clients choose Pico when they want the freedom to move fast and create an operational edge in the fast-paced world of financial markets.